leonardosecchin/scaled-algencan/README.md

 ## Usage

-To run Algencan with scaled stopping criterion, call it with the `OPTSCALE` parameter.
-You can use the `algencan.dat` file.
+**The scaled stopping criterion is enabled by default.** To run Algencan without it, call the algorithm with the `NON-SCALED-OPTIMALITY` flag.
+To do this, adjust the `algencan.dat` file accordingly.
 For the CUTEst interface, just copy this file to the same folder as the Scaled Algencan executable file.
 For AMPL interface, run
 ~~~
 algencan problem.nl specfnm="algencan.dat"
 ~~~
 from the folder where `algencan.dat` is located, or set `specfnm` to the absolute/relative path of `algencan.dat`.

+It is possible to adjust the maximum scale factor for optimality using `algencan.dat`.
+See instructions in the file.

 ## Funding